jovany-wang/dousi/README.md

 }
 ```

+## Cross-Languaged RPC
+We now supported that using a Java client to connect and invoke the C++ RPC server.
+More information can be refered in [Java Part of Dousi](https://github.com/jovany-wang/dousi/blob/master/java/README.md)

 ## Roadmap
 - [x] Prototype of C++ implementation
+- [x] Java Async Client
 - [ ] Optimize large data transforing
 - [ ] Support mutilpe languages servers
 - [ ] Optimize buffer-shipping in process